ZachBray/simple-binary-encoding-wiki/Java-OTF-User-Guide.md

         = new OtfMessageDecoder(new OtfGroupSizeDecoder(ir.getType(OtfGroupSizeDecoder.GROUP_SIZE_ENCODING_NAME)),
                                 new OtfVarDataDecoder(ir.getType(OtfVarDataDecoder.VAR_DATA_ENCODING_NAME)));

 You are now ready to decode messages as they arrive.
-This can be done by first reading the message header then looking up the appropriate template.
+This can be done by first reading the message header then looking up the appropriate template to decode the message body.

     // Now we have IR we can read the message header int bufferOffset = 0;